What is Amyloidosis?

 Localised Amyloidosis occurs when the the amyloid protein is produced and deposited in one part of the body only.

-NB: Alzheimers disease and Cerebral Amyloid Angiopathy (CAA) are not considered to be forms of amyloidosis.
+NB: Abnormal protein folding is also a feature of Alzheimers disease and Cerebral Amyloid Angiopathy (CAA), however, these conditions are not considered forms of systemic amyloidosis.
 These diseases are therefore not treated in the Australian Amyloidosis Centres and not mentioned on this web site.

 How common is amyloidosis?